 Nothing brings a man down like the fear of hunger.
 It’s something we all think about, regardless how full our pantry is.
 We can’t really help it, and it’s a genetic memory that was seeded in us throughout human history.
 Since food was often scarce and starvation was always a problem, food storage was one of the first skills humans learned.
 Food storage allows us to survive for extended periods of time and give us a comforting feeling that enables us to concentrate on developing other skills.

 Every major civilization was built on a surplus of food.
 Food storage allowed people to come together and build kingdoms.
-Food was a reason of war and only those who managed to store food for the winter were able to see another spring.
+Food was a reason for war, and only those who managed to store food for the winter were able to see another spring.

-Food storage shouldn’t be complicated and you can do it on any kind of budget.
+Food storage shouldn’t be complicated and you can do it on any budget.
 All you need is the right knowledge and the will to do it.